 CSU collectives represent self-identified members of various constituency groups at Capilano.
 They meet regularly to work on ways to benefit the students they represent , these activities include:

 - organizing events to help students build support and friendship in their community

 - executing campaigns to raise awareness of issues facing their group

 - facilitating discussions and seminars on important issues in the community

 - finding ways to break down stigma in the broader society

 - improving accessibility for students to resources, programs and events on and off campus

 WHO WE ARE

-The Black students collective is made of up Black students studying at Capilano University.
+The Black Students’ Union is made of up Black students studying at Capilano University.
 We seek to foster community and create a safer space for Black students on campus and beyond.
-Membership in this collective is limited to self-identifying members only.
+Membership in the Black Students’ Union is limited to self-identifying members only.

 WHAT WE DO